ovn-org/ovn-kubernetes/docs/index.md

 ![ovn-kubernetes-logo](images/ovn-inside-k8s.png)

-# OVN Kubernetes: A Robust Kubernetes Networking Provider
+# OVN-Kubernetes: A Robust Kubernetes Networking Provider

-OVN Kubernetes (Open Virtual Networking - Kubernetes) is an open-source project that provides a robust networking solution for Kubernetes clusters with OVN (Open Virtual Networking) and Open vSwitch (Open Virtual Switch) at its core.
+OVN-Kubernetes (Open Virtual Networking - Kubernetes) is an open-source project that provides a robust networking solution for Kubernetes clusters with OVN (Open Virtual Networking) and Open vSwitch (Open Virtual Switch) at its core.
 It is a Kubernetes networking conformant plugin written according to the